aesophor/UT-CppProgramming/hw1_file_handling/03_student_database/README.md

 What if there are a lot of students in this database?
 What's the time complexity to find a student in the database?

 * std::vector<Student> and **Linear Search**
-  * If std::vector<Student> is used, the time complexity of finding a student is O(n).
+  * the time complexity of finding a student is O(n).

 * If Student::id exists, then **Binary Search** can be used
   * but the time complexity to find a student is still O(log n).